AlSch092/UltimateAntiCheat/README.md

 - Finalization of client/Server integration with anticheat class

 ## Enabling/Disabling Networking:
-Networking is currently being added to the project, and the server can be found in the `Server` folder as its own solution.
-Using networking will be optional, and can be turned on/off through the variable `bool serverAvailable` in the file `API/API.hpp`.
+Networking is currently being added to the project; the server can be found in the `Server` folder as its own solution.
+Using networking is optional, and can be turned on/off through the variable `bool serverAvailable` in the file `API/API.hpp`.
 If you choose to use networking, please follow the instructions in the README.md file of the server.